aiiddqd/ads-media-planner/README.md

-# atom-wordpress-snippets-u7
+# atom-woocommerce-snippets-u7

-WordPress's snippets for Atom IDE by Uptimizt :)
+WooCommerce's snippets for Atom IDE by @uptimizt

-Some WordPress functions, hooks and snippets for [Atom IDE](https://atom.io/).
+Some WooCommerce functions, hooks and snippets for [Atom IDE](https://atom.io/).

 ## Installation